-Sometimes called "Squasher" Humphrey but mostly referred to as Happy Humphrey, it is said that he averaged 750 lbs throughout his career, and on one occasion, went over 900 lbs.
+Sometimes called "Squasher" Humphrey but mostly referred to as Happy Humphrey, it is said that he averaged 750 lbs throughout his career and went over 900 lbs on one occasion.
 They would weigh him on meat scales at rendering facilities.
 Both he and Haystacks (who averaged 600 lbs) battled several times in Madison Square Garden during the ‘60s

-The McGuire Twins were born Benny and Billy McCrary but changed their last name (per Nick Gulas’ suggestion) to McGuire after announcers overseas in Japan and Australia were having problems pronouncing McCrary.
-They are in the Guinness Book of World Records as the Heaviest Twins with Benny averaging 814 lbs and Billy a "slimmer" 784 lbs.
+The McGuire Twins were born Benny and Billy McCrary.
+Still, they changed their last name (per Nick Gulas’ suggestion) to McGuire after announcers overseas in Japan and Australia were having problems pronouncing McCrary.
+They are in the Guinness Book of World Records as the Heaviest Twins, with Benny averaging 814 lbs and Billy a "slimmer" 784 lbs.

-Calling Andre The Giant merely a special attraction would be insulting and unworthy of how huge an influence he was and continues to be in the sport, but indeed he might have been the last of this one-of-a-kind type performer that constantly traveled to different territories as a must-see commodity.
+Calling André The Giant merely a special attraction would be insulting and unworthy of how huge an influence he was and continues to be in the sport.
+Still, indeed he might have been the last of this one-of-a-kind type performer that constantly traveled to different territories as a must-see commodity.

 Silo Sam as Big John Harris in Memphis.
 One of the strangest feel-good vignettes you’ll ever see:

-El Gigante, later known as "Giant" Gonzalez, was former Argentine basketball player turned wrestling attraction and Sasquatch bodysuit wearer.
-He was billed as 8’0" tall, but was closer to a "mere" 7’7".
-This is the same height a wrestler from the ‘50s called Paul Bunyan (Max Palmer) was estimated to have reached as well.
+El Gigante, later known as "Giant" Gonzalez, was a former Argentine basketball player turned wrestling attraction and Sasquatch bodysuit wearer.
+He was billed as 8’0" tall but was closer to a "mere" 7’7".
+This is the same height a wrestler from the ‘50s called Paul Bunyan (Max Palmer) was also estimated to have reached.

-In 1995 when Paul Wight (who we know now as The Big Show) was introduced as The Giant in WCW and claiming he was the son of the legendary Andre The Giant, people definitely paid attention.
-It kind of made sense because if Andre would have had a son, he’d be huge, right?
+In 1995 when Paul Wight (The Big Show) was introduced as The Giant in WCW and claimed he was the son of the legendary Andre The Giant, people definitely paid attention.
+It made sense because if Andre would have had a son, he’d be huge, right?

-The Giant made an immediate impact by joining Kevin Sullivan’s Dungeon of Doom stable and defeated Hulk Hogan via disqualification at that year’s Halloween Havoc pay-per-view.
-From joining the nWo, to battling Steve Austin in a cage in WWE, to standing up for pro wrestling and taking undefeated boxing champion Floyd Mayweather’s best shots, Big Show is big in name and in the entertainment he’s delivered to his fans.
+From joining the nWo to battling Steve Austin in a cage in WWE to standing up for pro wrestling and taking undefeated boxing champion Floyd Mayweather’s best shots, Big Show is big in name and in the entertainment delivered to his fans.

 To the younger fan, he is their giant and their special attraction.
-With a height of 7’0" and weighing in at around 385lbs, Show is one of the most athletically gifted giants the sport has been fortunate to have.
-After having hip surgery in 2018 and a hamstring injury this year, the seven-time world champion has made only brief appearances.
-Nonetheless, at 47 years young, Big Show has given no indication that he intends to retire.
-He has appeared in numerous television shows and films including the recent comedy, “Fighting With My Family”.
+With a height of 7’0" and weighing in at around 385 lbs, Show is one of the most athletically gifted giants the sport has been fortunate to have.

-Let us not forget Rodney Anoa’i known to most as the monstrous Yokozuna!
+Let us not forget Rodney Anoa’i, known to most as the monstrous Yokozuna!
 A sumo wrestling character managed by Mr. Fuji that easily averaged 550 to 600 lbs throughout his career.
-Yoko was feared for his infamous “Banzai Drop” where he would leap off the second rope onto his hapless opponents to finish them off.
+Yoko was feared for his "Banzai Drop," where he would leap off the second rope onto his hapless opponents to finish them off.

 Yokozuna Finishes Crush:

-The Great Khali is billed at just over 7 foot tall and began his wrestling career in 2000 for Roland Alexander’s APW promotion in northern California.
-Perhaps the last dominant giant of the modern era.
-He won the WWE Heavyweight Championship in 2007 from Rey Mysterio in quick fashion with an obscene height and weight advantage over the high flying luchador.
+The Great Khali is billed at just over 7 feet tall and began his wrestling career in 2000 as Dalip Singh for Roland Alexander’s APW promotion in northern California.
+Unfortunately, he became entangled in controversy in 2001 when involved in the accidental death of fellow student Brian Ong.
+He is perhaps the last dominant giant of the modern era.
+He won the WWE Heavyweight Championship in 2007 from Rey Mysterio in quick fashion with an obscene height and weight advantage over the high-flying luchador.
 He is semi-retired and occasionally makes brief appearances for WWE.

-A special mention goes to The Oddities AKA The Parade of Human Oddities who appeared in the late ‘90s.
-They seemed like an homage to the strange gimmicks used by pro wrestling over the years, almost as if they had invoked the spirit of promoter Jack Pfefer and gave it an adrenaline boost for The Attitude Era.
-They even used the clips of the 1932 horror film Freaks.
+A special mention goes to The Oddities, AKA The Parade of Human Oddities, who appeared in the late ‘90s.
+They seemed like an homage to the strange gimmicks used by pro wrestling over the years, almost as if they had invoked the spirit of promoter Jack Pfefer and given it an adrenaline boost for The Attitude Era.
+They even used the 1932 horror film clips about carnival sideshow performers called Freaks.

-The Oddities had a variety of weird and wacky members including Golga who was an odd masked wrestler (John Tenta), the always unpredictable Luna Vachon, also Kurrgan and Giant Silva both seven-foot giants in their own respect.
-The green tonged turnbuckle eating George "The Animal" Steele was even enlisted to help them in their feud vs the Headbangers.
+The Oddities had various weird and madcap members, including the huge Golga, an odd masked wrestler (John Tenta), the always unpredictable Luna Vachon, the imposing Frenchman Kurrgan, and the monstrous Giant Silva, both seven-foot giants in their own respect.
+The green-tongued turnbuckle-eating George "The Animal" Steele was even enlisted to help them in their feud vs. the Headbangers!

 The Oddities Entrance Video:

-This was only but a brief look at pro wrestling’s roots in carnivals and sideshows and the interesting characters that have played a huge part in this form of entertainment over the years.
-The next time you see something oddly carnivalesque on the television or the Internet and you say, "That’s not wrestling!”, you’d be right because it isn’t.
-It´s entertainment- what pro wrestling has always been about.
+This was only a brief look at pro wrestling’s roots in carnivals and sideshows and the interesting characters that have played a huge part in this form of entertainment over the years.
+The next time you see something oddly carnivalesque on the television or the Internet, and you say, "That’s not wrestling!" you’d be right because it isn’t.
+It’s entertainment- what pro wrestling has always been about.

 In February 1977, the Wrestling Weekly magazine posed the question: “The Freaks: Good or Bad For Wrestling?”
 To that, we say, “Very good!”

 You can learn more about Jack Pfefer and his freaks in this 1968 New Zealand Sports Digest.
-Some of the stories written in the digest are written in kayfabe so it was not used as a source for this piece, but nonetheless, it’s a heck of a fun read.
+Some of the stories written in the digest are in kayfabe, so it was not used as a source for this piece, but it’s a fun read.